 Steps to obtaining a marriage license in Charleston

 Both the prospective bride and groom must apply at the same time at a South Carolina County Courthouse Marriage License Bureau.
-Courthouses are usually open from 8:30 am to 4:30 pm weekdays only.
+Courthouses are usually open from 8:30 am to 4:30 pm on weekdays only.

 Finding the Charleston County Courthouse